ruciloss/SliderJS/README.md

 SliderJS is a lightweight, responsive library designed for creating dynamic sliders.
 It offers smooth transitions and customizable settings while being accessible (a11y), ensuring an inclusive experience for all users.
-Perfect for enhancing usability and user experience!
+Perfect for enhancing usability and user experience.

 # How to use